-Components of a Global Recruitment Strategy
+Creating a Recruiting Strategic Plan: The Components of a Global Recruitment Strategy

 The first step of implementing a global recruitment strategy is building an employment brand that is truly global.
 Many employers, especially those in the B2B space, don’t have a strong consumer brand.
 Without a strong consumer brand, most organizations need to rely on their employer brand to attract talent.
 There are many ways for an organization to build its employer brand, including developing employee ambassadors, using social media and digitizing brand strategy while putting mobile first.

 When implementing a global recruitment strategy, organizations need to build an employer brand that is effective across the world.
 It is important to work with local employees to ensure employer branding and recruitment marketing campaigns are culturally appropriate in each region in which an employer recruits.

 To accomplish this effectively, HR should work with marketing, so the strategy is aligned with and deployed alongside traditional marketing messages.

 A strong end-to-end candidate experience is important regardless of where candidates are from.
 Candidates around the world want mobile-friendly applications that are fast and easy to fill out, well-written job descriptions that engage candidates and convince them to apply, positive interview experiences and consistent communication.

 Employee referral program